GoteoFoundation/goteo/README.md

 > docker/up
 > ```
 >
 > Then you can run commands inside the php container by using the wrapper `docker/exec`.
-If develping, we recommend to run this command in a separate terminal:
+If developing, we recommend to run this command in a separate terminal:
 >
 > ```bash
 > docker/exec grunt watch